These are the people that make it happen

 I'm a professional model and costume maker living in Edinburgh.
 I love to be inspired by other people's talent, and to inspire creativity in others.
 Modelling is an artistic exchange for me and I'm happy to work for All the Young Nudes, the atmosphere at the sessions really push me to do my very best!

 Ian is a performance artist whose work is principally concerned with the relationship and connection with the audience.
 Environmental issues, social politics, principally the impact of technology and it’s affect on the human function and interaction with the world around us.
 "I have found to be at ease with the work, it is a friendly , relaxing atmosphere."

-Use the form below to book spaces for ATYN Glasgow (Edinburgh coming soon).
+Use the form below to book spaces for ATYN Glasgow (Edinburgh and Dundee coming soon).
 Bring your booking confirmation (print it or show us the ticket on your phone) to the club and skip the queue for priority seating.
 Wave it in our faces and we’ll wave you in!